 - Sebastián Mazzuca, Department of Political Science

-- Flavia De Azeredo-Cerqueira, Department of German and Romance Languages and Literatures
+- Flavia De Azeredo-Cerqueira, Department of Modern Languages and Literatures

 - Valeria Procupez, Department of Anthropology